offbynull/coroutines/README.md

 1. **has both a Maven plugin and an Ant plugin** _(Javaflow only provides an Ant plugin)_.
 1. **has support for Java 8 bytecode** _(Javaflow has issues dealing with stackmap frames due to it's reliance on ASM's default behaviour for deriving common superclasses)_.
 1. **has proper support for synchronized blocks** _(Javaflow attempts to use static analysis to determine which monitors need to be exitted and reentered, which may not be valid in certain cases)_.
-1. **is modular and the code is readable, well commented, and well tested code** _(Javaflow is difficult to follow and everything is embedded in to a single project)_.
+1. **is modular and the code is readable, well commented, and well tested** _(Javaflow is difficult to follow and everything is embedded in to a single project)_.

 More information on the topic of coroutines can be found at ...